What Is a Joint Injection?

 Should I apply ice or heat after a joint injection?

-It is generally recommended that you apply ice once or twice per hour for 10 to 15 minutes for the first few hours after a joint injection.
+It is generally recommended that you apply ice once or twice per hour for 10-15 minutes for the first few hours after a joint injection.
 You should avoid applying heat to the affected joint.

 How should I clean the injection site at home?